eerkela/bertrand/README.rst

    2     <NA>
    dtype: boolean

-And finally, dispatching allows users to add or modify series methods on a per-type basis.
+And finally, dispatch methods allows users to add or modify series behavior on a per-type basis.

-.. testsetup:: dispatch

-   # detach from pandas to give correct errors
-   import pdcast.attach
-   pdcast.attach.detach()

 .. doctest:: dispatch